 Although those early contacts didn’t pan out, they did lead Bob to work with great musicians, some of them members of hit bands like Camel,The Hank Wangford Band, Corey Hart Band, Clancy, Orange Juice, and the Sensational Alex Harvey Band.

 In 2012, by now a long-term resident of Glasgow, Bob returned to full-time folk music.
 In 2017, he released Land and Sea, 12 self-penned musical tales from Caledonian life and legend.
 As one reviewer remarked, “as per the title of one of these songs, Bob literally is ‘The Seanachai’, or traditional storyteller/historian.”
 Playing on the album with Bob were accomplished folk performers Bernadette Collier on backing vocals, Wendy Weatherby on ‘cello, Kate Kramer on fiddle, and Avril Cleland on whistle.

-Bob’s new album The Barren Fig (2019) features another dozen songs on Scottish themes dealing with war and peace, laughter and sadness, far-flung adventure and life by your own fireside.
-Kate Kramer features once more on fiddle, with Annie Neville on accordion, and Pauline Vallance on clarsach (Celtic harp) and flute.
+Bob’s next album The Barren Fig (2019) featured another dozen songs on Scottish themes dealing with war and peace, laughter and sadness, far-flung adventure and life by your own fireside.
+Kate Kramer appeared once more on fiddle, with Annie Neville on accordion, and Pauline Vallance on clarsach (Celtic harp) and flute.